La Vie En Rose (album): Reception

+La Vie En Rose has sold over 40,000 copies.
+The 1991 release of the album reached number 25 on the Oricon Albums Chart and charted for 5 weeks.

+In a contemporary review for Rockin'f magazine, Yukinobu Hasegawa wrote that listeners familiar with D'erlanger's 1987 single "Girl" will be very surprised by La Vie En Roses drastically different musical style.
+Describing it as barely retaining any heavy metal elements, he found the beat-driven rhythms reminiscent of Boøwy and called the vocal melodies so catchy they could be mistaken for pop songs.
+Although noting that the band had yet to fully develop the style, Hasegawa called it an innovative album and praised the song arrangements.

-Tomoyuki Hokari of OK Music described the music of La Vie En Rose as taking aspects from beat rock like Boøwy and mixing it with metal like 44Magnum.
+In a retrospective review, Tomoyuki Hokari of OK Music described the music of La Vie En Rose as taking aspects from beat rock like Boøwy and mixing it with metal like 44Magnum.
 He called the lyrics written by Cipher "romantic", and those written by Kyo "decadent."
 Hokari wrote that every song on the album is catchy and "melodious", which he attributes to Cipher's "extraordinary" ability to create melodies.

 Legacy

 Hokari wrote that La Vie En Rose had considerable influence on future rock bands, particularly those in the visual kei scene.
 Dir En Grey guitarist Die said he got his love of guitar from the album.

 The title track of La Vie En Rose was reworked into "Bara Iro no Jinsei" for D'erlanger's second album Basilisk, which also included an acoustic arrangement of "I Can't Live Without You".

 Mucc later covered "La Vie En Rose", featuring Kyo, for their 2006 Cover Parade album.
 The extended version of "An Aphrodisiac" originally on their 1990 single "Darlin, and two different versions of "Lullaby", one titled original and another the ballad rendition from "Lullaby -1990-", appear on D'erlanger's 2007 greatest hits album Pandora.
 Their 2010 self-cover album A Fabulous Thing in Rose includes new re-recordings of "La Vie En Rose" (two versions, one being in English), "An Aphrodisiac" (two versions, one being a trance rock mix), "Lazy Sleazy", and "Sadistic Emotion".

 For 2017's D'erlanger Tribute Album ~Stairway to Heaven~, "Under the Pretense" was remixed by Yow-Row from Gari, "La Vie En Rose" was covered by Hyde featuring Cipher, Seela and Tetsu, "1999 ~Shyboy Story~" by The Slut Banks, "Sadistic Emotion" by Kiyoharu, "An Aphrodisiac" by Justy-Nasty, and "Lullaby" by a one-off group of Inoran, Teru, Hisashi, Pierre Nakano (Ling Tosite Sigure) and Ery (Raglaia).